Breakthrough/PySceneDetect/README.md

 To run PySceneDetect, use the `scenedetect` command if you have it installed to your system.
 Otherwise, if you are running from source, you can invoke `python scenedetect.py` or `./scenedetect.py` (instead of `scenedetect` in the examples shown below and elsewhere).
 To display the help file, detailing the command line parameters:

-    scenedetect --help
+    scenedetect help

-To perform threshold-based analysis with the default parameters, on a video named `myvideo.mp4`, saving a list of scenes to `myvideo_scenes.csv` (they are also printed to the terminal):
+To perform content-based analysis with the default parameters, on a video named `myvideo.mp4`, saving a list of scenes to `myvideo_scenes.csv` (they are also printed to the terminal when `list-scenes` is specified):

-    scenedetect --input myvideo.mp4 --csv-output myvideo_scenes.csv
+    scenedetect --input myvideo.mp4 detect-content list-scenes -o myvideo_scenes.csv

+To automatically split the input video into scenes with a statsfile specified (requires `ffmpeg` or `mkvmerge` to be installed):

+    scenedetect --input myvideo.mp4 --statsfile myvideo.stats.csv detect-content split-video:

+To automatically split the input video in *precise* mode (re-encodes input, requires `ffmpeg` to be installed):

+    scenedetect --input myvideo.mp4 --statsfile myvideo.stats.csv detect-content split-video:

 To perform content-based analysis, with a threshold intensity of 30:

-    scenedetect --input myvideo.mp4 --detector content --threshold 30
+    scenedetect --input myvideo.mp4 detect-content --threshold 30

 To perform threshold-based analysis, with a threshold intensity of 16 and a match percent of 90:

-    scenedetect --input myvideo.mp4 --detector threshold --threshold 16 --min-percent 90
+    scenedetect --input myvideo.mp4 detect-threshold --threshold 16 --min-percent 90

 Detailed descriptions of the above parameters, as well as their default values, can be obtained by using the `--help` flag.